 2) OR Create an annual portfolio, which documents that awardees are meeting the requirements of the Serving the Mental Health Needs of the Underserved Scholarship.
 Portfolios must focus on topics that are relevant to underserved and historically marginalized individuals or groups.
 Portfolios will be supervised by the awardee’s CMGMH mentor.

 Awardees who choose the portfolio option will identify and engage in academic, didactic and professional development activities that are equivalent to the 5-credit (75 literal hours) concentration requirements for a Doctoral Level Emphasis and a Master’s Level Major Area of Study.

 In keeping with the goals of the Serving the Mental Health Needs of the Underserved Scholarship, the chosen activities must include focused didactic trainings on historically underserved communities and groups (e.g., rural communities, individuals with substance use disorders, immigrants/refugees, racial/ethnic minorities, sexual minorities, trauma-exposed children, religious minorities, or individuals with disabilities).

 Awardees will work collaboratively with their CMGMH mentors to select relevant coursework, didactic trainings, and professional development activities that meet with portfolio requirements.
 Awardees will be required to document attendance and to demonstrate clinical applications of their training during the annual progress report process.
 At the end of each Spring Semester, awardees will submit a concise document describing how they fulfilled the portfolio requirements.

-All inquiries pertaining to the Serving the Mental Health Needs of the Underserved Scholarship should be submitted via email to the Center for Multicultural & Global Mental Health at CMGMH@williamjames.edu.
+All inquiries pertaining to the Serving the Mental Health Needs of the Underserved Scholarship should be submitted via email to the Center for Multicultural and Global Mental Health at CMGMH@williamjames.edu.